fjudith/charts/incubator/keycloak-gatekeeper/README.md

 ## Introduction

-This chart bootstraps a [Keycloak Proxy](https://www.keycloak.org/docs/4.6/securing_apps/index.html#_keycloak_generic_adapter) Deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
-It provisions a fully featured Keycloak Proxy installation.
+This chart bootstraps a [Keycloak Gatekeeper](https://www.keycloak.org/docs/4.6/securing_apps/index.html#_keycloak_generic_adapter) Deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+It provisions a fully featured Keycloak Gatekeeper installation.
 For more information on Keycloak and its capabilities, see its [documentation](https://www.keycloak.org/docs/4.6/securing_apps/index.html#_keycloak_generic_adaptery) and [Docker Hub repository](https://hub.docker.com/r/jboss/keycloak-gatekeeper/).

 ## Prerequisites Details

-Keycloak Proxy is designed primarily for Keycloak, an OpenID Connect identity provider.
+Keycloak Gatekeeper is designed primarily for Keycloak, an OpenID Connect identity provider.
 But it also works with other OpenID Connect identity providers.

 ## Installing the Chart